Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 It wasn’t the kind of trap its predecessor would have thought of.
 The Builder had different priorities to the Eater, and while its maw might drool at the idea of getting the Fur-Faced alpha-of-alphas on its vivisection table (after all, what worthier prey was there than the so-called *‘Great Father’* and his secrets?) its real prize was elsewhere.

 Time to let the enemy get comfortable.
 Let them commit themselves, let their inertia accumulate.
 The Alpha-of-Alphas was patient: It would let them settle on those freighters and protect it well.
-After all, while seizing those freighters would have been most pleasing…
+After all, while seizing those freighters would have been most pleasing...

 ...The *true* hunt was still to come.